NexGenAnalytics/WorkVisualizer/README.md

 A number of other parameters exist as well:

 ```
 -i    <INPUT>          The input JSON file (this one's not optional)
 -s    <SAVE>           Saves results to the plots directory.

 -a    <ALL>            Plots all functions instead of just periodic ones
+-f    <FILTERED>       Plots only the filtered functions (top 2% most-called functions)
 -v    <VERTICAL>       Outputs the plot vertically.
+-sort <SORT>           Sort by `path`, `call` or `rank`

 -p    <PROC>           The processor to be plotted (one processor is plotted)
 -t    <TARGET>         The processor to be colored (all processors are plotted)

 -dt   <DRAW_TIMESTEP>  Draws the timesteps on the final plot.
 -dm   <DRAW_MACROLOOP> Draws the macro-loops on the final plot.

 -b    <BIN_COUNT>      The number of bins to use when discretizing for
                        frequency analysis.
 ```

 Here is an example of the final plot (generated with Mini-EM on 4 processors and over 100 timesteps).